Cookies on the UK Anti-Doping website

 For the majority of sports, athletes competing at an international level will be required to submit their TUE application to the International Federation (IF) of their sport.
 National level athletes should submit their application to either their NGB or to UK Anti-Doping.

 London EC4Y 8AE

 Confidential Fax: 0800 298 3362

 Note: A TUE granted by the UKAD TUE Committee should be mutually recognised by International Federations (IF) and other Major Event Organisers.
 (MEO).
 It is the responsibility of the athlete to check if their IF will recognise an existing TUE and how they should share a copy with their IF or MEO.

+For further details on TUE applications for treatment of hay fever please see the Hay Fever Guidelines.
 Athletes are reminded to check any medications on Global DRO.